c2lang/documentation/documentation/docs/language/builtin_functions.md

 ### cast

-The format of the C-style cast has been changed to make the cast-subject explicit:
+The format of the C-style cast has been changed to make the cast-subject explicit.
+Please note that in C, the cast is a *unary* operator.

 ```c
    i32 a = cast<i32>(b);